Nebraska Revised Statute 81-1403

 Subject to review and approval by the commission, the council shall:

 (1) Adopt and promulgate rules and regulations for law enforcement pre-certification, certification, continuing education, and training requirements.
-Such rules and regulations may include the authority to impose a fine on any individual, political subdivision, or agency who or which violates sections 81-1401 to 81-1414.10 or any of such rules and regulations.
-The fine for each separate violation of sections 81-1401 to 81-1414.10 or of any rule or regulation adopted and promulgated by the council pursuant to such sections shall not exceed either (a) a one-time maximum fine of five hundred dollars or (b) a maximum fine of one hundred dollars per day until the individual, political subdivision, or agency complies with such rules or regulations.
-All fines collected pursuant to this subdivision shall be remitted to the State Treasurer for distribution in accordance with Article VII, section 5, of the Constitution of Nebraska;
+Such rules and regulations may include the authority to impose a fine on any individual, political subdivision, or agency who or which violates sections 81-1401 to 81-1414.19 or any rules and regulations adopted and promulgated thereunder.
+The fine for each separate violation of such sections or of any such rule or regulation shall not exceed either (a) a one-time maximum fine of five hundred dollars or (b) a maximum fine of one hundred dollars per day until the individual, political subdivision, or agency complies with such rules or regulations;

 (2) Adopt and promulgate rules and regulations for the operation of the training center;